SumitKaushik1/Database-Testing-Projects/README.md

 # Database-Testing-Projects
-CLASSICMYSQLMODEL ER DIAGRAM --> It is the ER digram represents the tables relation.
+1.CLASSICMYSQLMODEL ER DIAGRAM --> It is the ER digram represents the tables relation.
 ________________________________________________________________________________________________________________

-mysqlsampledatabase FULL SCHEMA --> it consists all the commands for table formation in classicmodel schema.
+2.mysqlsampledatabase FULL SCHEMA --> it consists all the commands for table formation in classicmodel schema.

 ________________________________________________________________________________________________________________
-structural_Testing -->
+3.structural_Testing -->
 It consist the test cases regarding the tables in classicmodel schema.

 ________________________________________________________________________________________________________________

-stored_procedure_testing ->
+4.stored_procedure_testing ->
 It consist the testing of  stored procedures.

 databasetesting->